stefanpenner/ember-app-kit/api-stub/README.md

 for the real backend.
 Once you have a separate development API server running, then switch from the stub to the proxy pass through.

+To configure which API method to use edit: tasks/options/express-server.js Set the method to 'stub' to use these express stub routes.
+Set the method to 'proxy' and define the proxyURL to pass all API requests to the proxy URL.

 Default Example
 ----------------